-The capital structure of the Company consist of equity share capital and other equity.
-The Company also has obtained borrowings which are secured against the assets owned by the Company and unsecured borrowings from parent Company.
+The Company has also availed borrowings which are secured against assets of the Company and unsecured borrowings from Parent Company.

 The management reviews the capital structure on a quarterly basis.
 As part of this review, the management considers risks associated with the Company that could result in erosion of its total equity.